Donald Jason Flamm

-Donald J. Flamm (December 11, 1899 – Feb 15, 1998) was an American radio pioneer.
+Donald J. Flamm (December 11, 1899 – February 15, 1998) was an American radio pioneer.
 He worked for the Shubert Brothers and for such stars as Al Jolson and Milton Berle.
 He owned numerous radio stations beginning with New York City’s WMCA, and is credited with founding ABSIE (American Broadcasting Station in Europe), the precursor of the Voice of America.

 Early life

 Flamm was born in Pittsburgh but attended New York City schools.

 Career in broadcasting

 From a young age, Flamm was very active in the New York cultural scene.
-He produced plays and published a book of poems (1926).
-When radio station WMCA began operating in February 1925, Flamm produced much of the on-air content.
-Flamm is listed as the owner of WMCA from 1926.
-During the embryonic age of radio broadcasting, Flamm and WMCA were involved in many pioneering activities and controversies.
-WMCA was one of the nation’s leading radio broadcasting stations.
+He produced plays and in 1926 published a book of poems.
+When the radio station WMCA began operating in February 1925, Flamm produced much of the on-air content.
+Flamm was listed as the owner of WMCA from 1926.
+During the embryonic age of radio broadcasting, Flamm and WMCA were involved in many pioneering activities, making WMCA one of the nation’s leading radio broadcasting stations.
+He was forced to sell the WMCA in 1940.

+In the mid-1940s, Flamm was offered a broadcasting job at the Office of War Information, operating radio stations for the U.S. troops in Europe.
+This network, called ABSIE, or the American Broadcast Station in Europe, is regarded as the forerunner of the Voice of America.
+Flamm is sometimes mentioned as the founder of VOA.